Last Updated on

 The Historic City of Trogir is considered as the best preserved Romanesque-Gothic complex in Central Europe, not just within Croatia.
 In fact, its medieval core within the historic center still has the preserved castles, medieval walls, towers, and dwellings intact until today.
 The Church of St. Lawrence is the most notable structure within the Historic City of Trogir.
-Below are a few of the other notable sites and attractions within the city’s historical core:
+Below are a few of the other notable sites and attractions within the city’s historic core:

 - Duke’s Palace (from the 13th century)

-- 17th century city gate
+- 17th-century city gate

-- 15th century city walls
+- 15th-century city walls

 - 13th Cathedral of St. Lawrence

-- 15th century city loggia
+- 15th-century city loggia

-- 15th century palaces Cipiko
+- 15th-century palaces Cipiko

-- 15th century Fortress Kamerlengo
+- 15th-century Fortress Kamerlengo

 - Statue of St. John of Trogir